emmajanedrews/base-template/_posts/2018-01-16-a-question-that-will-change-your-life.md

 Happy 2018!
 You’ve all asked me some great questions this last year, and today, I’m utilizing this time to pose a question that has had a huge impact on my life.
 I hope it has the same effect on yours.

-This is a very personal story.  **About three or four years ago, I was diagnosed with an autoimmune disease called ITP**.
+This is a very personal story.&nbsp; **About three or four years ago, I was diagnosed with an autoimmune disease called ITP**.
 I’ve been fine for the last three years; I’ve not dealt with it since then.
 But for a couple years of my life, I’ve dealt with being on prednisone and going through chemotherapy.
 It was a really hard time and I’ll never forget it.

 Maybe you’ve been through chemotherapy yourself or have had a friend or family member who has.
 It’s a very challenging time.
 Once a week for eight weeks, I would go in and get dripped, be hooked up, and they would have everything going through my body.
 One of the first times I went, I was parked in the lot, and I realized that I was going to go in and have this drug dripped into my body.
 I knew there would be potential side effects.